 Okemo has lots of ski and ride lesson options, including two full-service daycare facilities.
 They will get kids as young as three up on the mountain and also offer specialty clinics and all-women sessions for adults.

-My husband learned to ski about four years ago and is still working on perfecting his form.
+My husband had learned to ski about four years before our visit and was still working on perfecting his form.
 He signed up for a 90-minute adult ski clinic that was supposed to be a group lesson.
 Luckily for him, he was the only person on the roster and so got private coaching.
 I immediately noticed an improvement in his turns and poling when he rejoined me afterward.

-My 9- and 11-year-old sons also really enjoyed their Nordica Drop Session.
-These group lessons for kids aged 7 to 14 are available on weekends and during holiday periods and are designed to help kids get comfortable skiing the terrain parks.
-My boys are both interested in freestyle skiing and liked the low-pressure chance to practice on the boxes of Hot Dog Hill, Okemo’s easiest terrain park.
+My 9- and 11-year-old sons also really enjoyed their group lessons during which the teachers focused on skiing the terrain parks.
+My boys were both interested in freestyle skiing at the time and liked the low-pressure chance to practice on the boxes of Hot Dog Hill, Okemo’s easiest terrain park.

 Enjoy the terrain – especially the glades